THE

 meyasiddhih) which is its phala

-(outcome), the Buddhists repudiate this distinction because for them a reference
+(outcome), the buddhists repudiate this distinction because for them a reference

 to the object of knowledge (prameya)